Open Bible Data Home About News OET Key

 (Certayne philosophers of the Epicures and of the stoyckes disputed with him.
 And some there were which said: what will this babler saye.
 Other said: he seemeth/seems to be a tidings/news bringer of new devyls because he preached unto them Yesus/Yeshua and the resurrection. )

-WYC And summe Epeicureis, and Stoisens, and filosofris disputiden with hym.
+Wyc And summe Epeicureis, and Stoisens, and filosofris disputiden with hym.
 And summe seiden, What wole this sowere of wordis seie?
 And othere seiden, He semeth to be a tellere of newe fendis; for he telde to hem Jhesu, and the ayenrisyng.

 (And some Epeicureis, and Stoisens, and filosofris disputiden with him.
 And some said, What will this sowere of words seie?
-And other said, He seemeth/seems to be a tellere of new fendis; for he telde to them Yhesu, and the ayenrisyng.)
+And other said, He seemeth/seems to be a tellere of new fendis; for he told to them Yhesu, and the ayenrisyng.)

-LUT Etliche aber der Epikurer und Stoiker Philosophen zankten mit ihm; und etliche sprachen: Was will dieser Lotterbube sagen?
+Luth Etliche aber der Epikurer und Stoiker Philosophen zankten mit ihm; und etliche sprachen: Was will dieser Lotterbube sagen?
 Etliche aber: Es siehet, als wollte er neue Götter verkündigen.
 Das machte, er hatte das Evangelium von JEsu und von der Auferstehung ihnen verkündigt.

-CLV Quidam autem epicurei et stoici philosophi disserebant cum eo, et quidam dicebant: Quid vult seminiverbius hic dicere?
+ClVg Quidam autem epicurei et stoici philosophi disserebant cum eo, et quidam dicebant: Quid vult seminiverbius hic dicere?
 Alii vero: Novorum dæmoniorum videtur annuntiator esse: quia Jesum et resurrectionem annuntiabat eis.[fn]

 17.18 Epicurei.
 ID.
 Vocantur sic ab auctore suo, qui dicitur voluptatis assertor.
 Stoici Græce, Latine elementa; qui contendebant paria esse peccata, id est omne peccatum uniforme esse.
 Quid vult seminiverbius.
 Seminiverbius est qui verbum seminat; vel seminiverbius, id est sermologus; quia semen est verbum Dei; unde: Si vobis seminavimus, etc. AUG.
 Legimus Paulum apostolum dictum fuisse seminatorem verborum, quod dictum est ab irridentibus, sed non respuendum a credentibus; erat quippe seminator verborum, sed messor morum.
 Et nos, licet parvuli, nec illi comparandi in agro Dei (quod est cor vestrum) seminamus verbum Dei, exspectantes uberem frugem, vel fructum de moribus vestris.
 Alii vero.
 RAB.
 A Judæis audierunt vocabulum dæmoniorum esse abominabile, et ideo huic abominationi comparant doctrinam Pauli; vel Judæi sunt qui hoc dicunt, id est sadducæi.